tnebooks/11th-zoology/content.en/kingdom-animalia/basis-of-classification/index.md

 # Basis of classification##

-Multicellular organisms are structurallyand functionally different but yet they possess certain common fundamental features such as the arrangement of cell layers, the levels of organisation, nature of coelom, the presence or absence of segmentation, notochord and the organisation of the organ system.
+Multicellular organisms are structurally and functionally different but yet they possess certain common fundamental features such as the arrangement of cell layers, the levels of organisation, nature of coelom, the presence or absence of segmentation, notochord and the organisation of the organ system.

 ## Levels of organisation